What is a corporate hackathon?

 • Problem-solving practice: AI can short-circuit the struggle that builds debugging skills

-• Collaboration dynamics: AI may reduce need for diverse skill sets on teams
+• Collaboration dynamics: AI may reduce need for diverse technical skill sets on teams

 • Counter-argument: AI frees time for higher-order learning (architecture, design, strategy)

-• Counter-argument: learning to orchestrate AI is itself a valuable skill
+• Counter-argument: learning to orchestrate AI is itself a valuable and increasingly essential skill

 • Counter-argument: teams can tackle more ambitious projects, expanding learning scope